ytneu/audiofeatures-downloader/README.md

 python getAudioFeatures.py -sk 'Your spotify key' -ss 'Your spotify secret'
 ```

-This script will find all tracks in spotify database based on scrobble.csv file.
+This script creates audio features of each track based on uris.csv file.

-In order to retrieve audio features data we need spotify help.

-Get your own spotify credentials ([ here](https://developer.spotify.com/dashboard/login)).
-We will use its spotify-key and spotify-secret as parameters.

 Parameters  | Description
 ---    | ---